gourab98/gourab98.github.io/_pages/about.md

 📚 Looking for PhD opportunities in CS for Spring or Fall '25.

 # 🙋‍♂️ More About Me
 I am passionate about writing code, experimenting with new technologies, and tackling challenging tasks.
-My interests span across several cutting-edge areas, including security, self-sovereign identity (SSI) and identity management, machine learning, and virtual/augmented reality.
+My interests span several cutting-edge areas, including security, self-sovereign identity (SSI) and identity management, machine learning, and virtual/augmented reality.
 Over the years, I have had the opportunity to develop a range of interesting and innovative projects.
 I am always eager to learn more and push the boundaries of what is possible with technology.

-In addition to my academic pursuits, I am an active listener of audiobooks, particularly those that delve into historical events, podcast as I find great value in understanding the past and its impact on the present.
+In addition to my academic pursuits, I am an active listener of audiobooks, particularly those that delve into historical events, podcasts as I find great value in understanding the past and its impact on the present.

 # 🔬 Undergraduate Thesis
 **Title:** Secure Storage of SSI Credential Using Solid Pod Technology.<br>